ppy/osu-wiki/news/2026/2026-09-01-osumania-4k-world-cup-round-of-32-recap.md

 Starting things off with [MEMODEMO - Extragalactic](https://osu.ppy.sh/beatmapsets/2604474#mania/5825943) (RC3) by ::{ flag=FR }:: [Paturages](https://osu.ppy.sh/users/1375479), the trend of rather unorthodox chordjack picks in the first round continues.
 While it may be only 135 BPM, it manages to make up for that with its focus on heavy jack columns.
 Paired with the short bursts, it's easy to underestimate the difficulty, causing players to drop accuracy left and right.
 It's a true test of consistency!

-A great entry to this round's map pool would be [Polyphia - Ego Death feat.
+A great entry to this round's mappool would be [Polyphia - Ego Death feat.
 Steve Vai (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2604487#mania/5825998) (HB2) by ::{ flag=IT }:: [rikan](https://osu.ppy.sh/users/25263357) and ::{ flag=US }:: [Razzy](https://osu.ppy.sh/users/7690361).
 For one, it's already a surprise to see a four-minute-long pick in the first pool, and for two, it's another surprise to see Razzy make a return to charting after years of silence.
-Containing tons of shields and tricky high snap patterns, it's unsurprising to see that this is one of the hardest picks in the pool, especially knowing that this clocks in at 4 minutes long.
+Containing tons of shields and tricky high snap patterns, it's unsurprising to see that this is one of the hardest picks in the pool, especially considering its length.

-The tiebreaker will always be here to wrap up the mappool, however this round is extra special.
-[Christian McBride Trio - Cherokee (Live) (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2604501#mania/5826029) (TB) by ::{ flag=US }:: [-mint-](https://osu.ppy.sh/users/8976576) is possibly one of the most unique tiebreakers we'll ever see, with it being an entire jazz live performance with variable BPM.
-In live performance fashion, you're given a whole lot of variation, from slower LN-heavy sections, to very fast and tricky rice patterns.
-Even if you're not playing in the tournament, you should give this tremendous effort a try!
+The tiebreaker will always be here to wrap up the mappool.
+However, this round is extra special.
+[Christian McBride Trio - Cherokee (Live) (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2604501#mania/5826029) (TB) by ::{ flag=US }:: [-mint-](https://osu.ppy.sh/users/8976576) is possibly one of the most unique tiebreakers we'll ever see, being an entire jazz live performance with variable BPM.
+In live performance fashion, you're given a whole lot of variation, from slower LN-heavy sections to very fast and tricky rice patterns.
+Even if you're not playing in the tournament, you should give this tremendous effort of a chart a try!

 ## Round of 32 summary